Security¶

 Layer 2 - Injection Detection (Advisory)¶

-Detects 21 prompt injection patterns.
-Advisory only — flags in
+Detects prompt injection patterns.
+Advisory only - the governance summary on every response surfaces flags but never blocks:

 Layer 3 - RBAC¶